 You may use keyword reports to track the success of your content marketing efforts if you consistently produce high-quality and useful content for your blogs and/or landing pages.

-As a marketer, you have complete control over your content strategy if you know whether or not specific approaches (i.e., “does Google view your content as you have intended?”) are effective.
+As a marketer, you have complete control over your content strategy if you know whether or not specific approaches (i.e., “Does Google view your content as you have intended?”) are effective.

 Are you focused on a list of words and phrases?
 Check your own keyword lists to see if there are any differences in the Content Keywords list.
-The relevance of a term might be a helpful indicator of whether or not you should revisit and make improvements to the content that utilises the keywords.
+The relevance of a term might be a helpful indicator of whether or not you should revisit and make improvements to the content that utilizes the keywords.

 Backlinks Are An Important Part Of SEO

 Organic backlinks may be a powerful tool for your marketing efforts.

 You can get a good idea of who is connecting to your site through Google Search Console, which may tell you a lot about who is linked to you.
 You may learn a lot about your target audience by looking at the domains from which your backlinks are originating.

 This implies that you may obtain a sense of your demographics by observing the sort of sites that link back to you.
 Even the most backlinked information is displayed in the Search Console.

 How To Dramatically Improve Your SEO By Utilizing Google’s Search Console